MatthewMong/DentalImplants/README.md

 ### Dental Implant
 This provides additional commands such as changing the transparency, duplicating implants, saving implants, and importing teeth

-Import Tooth will open a file browser, all teeth files are stored in the STLTeeth folder included with this addon.
+*Note you can make an item invisible/hide it via the eye icon in the top right panel* Import Tooth will open a file browser, all teeth files are stored in the STLTeeth folder included with this addon.

 ### Implant Orientations